chaiminwoo0223/DrugEscape-Backend/README.md

 ![Map](https://github.com/DrugEscape/DrugEscape-Backend/assets/112475136/bea6099b-d60c-4c83-9aa2-3393322afc3e)

 ### 7. My Page
-In My Page, view account details and total points donated.
-Admin privileges allow you to manage the Share (Community), including deleting posts and comments to foster a healthy online environment.
+In My Page, view your account details and the total points donated, and with admin privileges, you can manage the Share (Community) by deleting posts and comments to foster a healthy online environment.
 ![Mypage](https://github.com/DrugEscape/DrugEscape-Backend/assets/112475136/b65fe952-3958-4794-a28e-5a19c9f268fd)

 ## Next Steps